HudsonWu/linuxStudying/performance/network/iptables/principle.md

     + This is used for SNAT(source NAT)
   + `OUTPUT chain`: NAT for locally generated packets on the firewall

-3. Mangle table
+3. Mangle table, 包重构(修改)

-Iptables's Mangle table is for specialized packet alteration. <br/>
+Mangle table is for specialized packet alteration. <br/>
 This alters QOS bits in the TCP header. <br/>
 Mangle table has the following built-in chains:
   + `PREROUTING chain`